Constitution of Indonesia: Chapter V: State ministries

 Four short articles giving the cabinet a constitutional basis.
 The president appoints ministers.

 Chapter VI: Local governments

 Explains how Indonesia is divided into provinces, regencies and cities, each with its own administration chosen by general election.
 The leaders of these administrations are "chosen democratically".
 Autonomy is applied as widely as possible.
 The state recognises the special nature of certain regions.

 Chapter VII: House of Representatives

-Its members are elected by general election.
+Deputies of the House are to be elected by general election.
 It has the right to pass laws, and has legislative, budgeting and oversight functions.
 It has the right to request government statements and to put forward opinions.

 Chapter VII-A: The Regional Representatives Council

-An equal number of members is chosen from each province via a general election.
+An equal number of senators is chosen from each province via a general election.
 The Council can suggest bills related to regional issues to the House of Representatives.
 It also advises the House on matters concerning taxes, education and religion.